JuanitoFatas/Ana/README.md

 * Add tests.
 * Download via wget/curl.
-* Download gem and its runtime dependencies in a zip/tar or in batch.
+* Download gem and its runtime dependencies in a zip/tar or in files.

 ## Contributing